apache/nuttx/configs/sam4e-ek/README.txt

      directories that can be used for reference.

   2. Linux supports the CDC/ACM driver out of the box.
 Windows, on the other than requires that you first install a serial driver (a .inf file).
-There are example .inf files for NuttX in the nuttx/configs/spark directories.

   3. There is hand-shaking to pace incoming serial data.
 As a result, you may experience data loss due to RX overrun errors.
 The overrun errors occur